do-community/demo-app/README.md

 ...
 ```

 In cloud computing and software in general, there's an  _endless_ list of problems that can arise.
-Because we're depending on so many different services from DNS to DigitalOcean APIs, there's a good chance that one of them didn't behave in the way we needed it to.
-Terraform does a good job with error messages so you should be able to tell what failed in your cloud-init output.
+Because we're depending on so many different services from DNS to DigitalOcean APIs, there's a possibility that one of them didn't behave in the way we needed it to.
+Terraform does a good job with providing helpful error messages, so you should be able to see what failed in your cloud-init output.

-Whatever it is that failed, there's a good chance it will succeed if you re-apply your Terraform configuration.
+There's a chance that whatever failed will succeed if you re-apply your Terraform configuration.
 You can do this with the following command:

 ```
 cd /root/statuspage-demo/terraform/ && terraform apply -auto-approve
 ```

-### ANYTHING ELSE!!!
+### Other Issues

-First off, sorry for the frustration!
-Debugging infrastructure code can be a pain.
-But to look at the bright side, debugging/troubleshooting in general can also be a great learning experience!
-Our best advice at this point is to recreate your bastion droplet.
-At least it's a pretty easy thing to do - just a few clicks on the ol' DigitalOcean Control Panel!
+Debugging infrastructure code can sometimes be tedious, but troubleshooting can also provide an excellent learning experience.
+If you come across errors that aren’t related to what we have covered and you haven’t been able to determine the cause or solution, we recommend that you start over and recreate your bastion Droplet from scratch.